AdityaNair21/MIPS-Implementation-of-ALU/README.md

-# MIPS Implementation of ALU
+# Logical MIPS Implementation of ALU

 This project is the binary implemtation of an ALU using logical operations.